 Interest Rate in Mauritius averaged 4.19 percent from 2006 until 2022, reaching an all time high of 9.25 percent in June of 2007 and a record low of 1.85 percent in April of 2020.
 This page provides - Mauritius Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Mauritius Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Interest Rate in Mauritius is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Mauritius to stand at 3.25 in 12 months time.
-In the long-term, the Mauritius Interest Rate is projected to trend around 2.75 percent in 2020, according to our econometric models.
+Interest Rate in Mauritius is expected to be 2.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mauritius Interest Rate is projected to trend around 3.00 percent in 2023 and 1.85 percent in 2024, according to our econometric models.